cetrespeo/ESP32-E-Paper-Weather/README.md

   - ERASE ALL, deletes all NVS values
   - OTA DEFAULT, loads your S3 default bin and writes it down to the OTA partition

-Normal operation does not require any button to be pressed and the only display shown is the weather forecast display
+Normal operation does not require any button to be pressed and the only display shown is the weather forecast display.